Last chance to snag the best Prime Day tech deals

 Prime Day TV deals

 These days, you can land a good, dependable smart TV for a super-affordable price.
-With Prime Day discounts in effect, you'll spend even less.
-Here are some of the best Prime Day deals on TVs.
+With Prime Day discounts still in effect, you'll spend even less.
+Here are some of the best Prime Day deals on TVs still available.

 Amazon 65-Inch Fire TV Omni Series 4K UHD Smart TV for $499.99 (Save $330)